Convex-Dev/design/docs/cad/003_encoding/README.md

 All cells have a unique encoding, therefore they also have a unique value ID (subject the the assumption that the probability of SHA3-256 collisions is extremely low).

-A value ID reference may be considered as a "decentralised pointer" to an immutable value.
+A value ID reference may be utilised as a "decentralised pointer" to an immutable value, or used as an index for content addressable storage.

 Note: since only tree roots and branches are likely to be stored in storage systems, care should be taken with value IDs that point to intermediate non-branch cells, as these may not be persisted in storage.
-If in doubt, navigate down from a known root or branch cell value ID.
+If in doubt, navigate down from a known root or value ID.

 ### References